gustavos86/gustavos86.github.io/_posts/2023-09-16-Creating-a-Domain-in-Route-53.md

 > As a note, [Route 53 is primarily a global service](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/disaster-recovery-resiliency.html)

-6. To see status of creating the new Domain, on the left navigation bar go to **Domains > Requests**.
+6. To see the status of creating the new Domain, on the left navigation bar go to **Domains > Requests**.
 The domain registration should be in progress.

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/07-Route-53-requests-in-progress.png)

-In my particular case, I had to update the credit card information in the root account.
+In my case, I had to update the credit card information in the root account.
 Once done I repeated the process of registering the domain.

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/08-Route-53-requests-in-progress_2.png)

-During this process I received a few emails in my inbox:
+During this process, I received a few emails in my inbox:

-    1. One from my bank letting me know that a charge was done to my credit card
+    - One from my bank letting me know that a charge was done to my credit card
-    2. Another email with the invoice from AWS
+    - Another email with the invoice from AWS
-    3. Another from AWS including a link to verify the email address I put when registering the domain (step 4)
+    - Another one from AWS including a link to verify the email address I put when registering the domain (step 4)
-    4. A third email from AWS informing me that my email was successfully verified for domain registration
+    - A fourth email from AWS informing me that my email was successfully verified for domain registration
-    5. An email from AWS letting me know the registration of the domain succeeded
+    - An finally, an email from AWS letting me know the registration of the domain succeeded

 7. Once the Domain has been fully created, on the left navigation bar go to the **Hosted Zone** section and open the existing Hosted Zone to create two new **Records**.
-The existing Hosted Zone was created when the domain process completed.
+The existing Hosted Zone was created when the domain process was completed.

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/10-Route-53-aws-creating-hosted-zone.png)